bomszx/tic-tac-toe/README.md

 applied my understanding on how functions and callback functions work, I also was able to apply how to manipulate/create DOM elements using javascript

+How to play:
+    1. Pick a marker of your choice
+    2. Click anywhere on the board, goal is to create a 3 in-a-row combination
+    3. Enjoy!